Rhode Island · Statewide Landlord-Tenant Law

 How much can a Rhode Island landlord charge for a security deposit?

 A Rhode Island security deposit is capped at one month’s rent under Rhode Island General Laws section 34-18-19, and any pet deposit counts toward that same one-month total.
-The landlord must return the deposit, with an itemized statement of deductions, within twenty days after the tenant vacates and provides a forwarding address.
-No interest is required, and wrongful withholding exposes the landlord to twice the amount wrongfully withheld.
+The landlord must deliver the itemized statement together with the money due within twenty days after the later of termination of the tenancy, delivery of possession, or the tenant providing a forwarding address.
+No interest is required, and a failure to comply exposes the landlord to the amount due plus twice the amount wrongfully withheld plus attorney fees.

 How much notice does a Rhode Island landlord need to raise the rent?